open-forest-observatory/ofo-argo/README.md

 `export GRPC_ENFORCE_ALPN_ENABLED=false`

-* Then type this to launch the server UI
+* Then type this to launch the server UI.

 `argo server --auth-mode server -n argo`